Claude Code Hooks for uv Projects

 if __name__ == "__main__":

-main()This hook blocks commands containing traditional Python patterns and provides immediate feedback about the uv-equivalent command.
+main()This hook blocks commands using traditional Python patterns and tells Claude what to use instead.

 Notification Hook